ghivert/redraw/README.md

 # Redraw

 React opinionated bindings for Gleam.
-Because a lot of frameworks and products are using React in a day-to-day way, Redraw fills the gap by providing nice, simple API to work on a React codebase, Gleam-enhanced!
+Use React directly from Gleam, with a friendly API that will never go in your path.
+Redraw tries to stick to React conventions, while providing idiomatic Gleam code.
+Write interoperable code between React and Gleam code, reuse existing components, and leverage on type-safe components & immutable data structure.
+Forget runtime errors, and write React components that just works.

 > [!TIP]
 >